enriquepablo/terms/doc/language.rst

 The primitive verb is ``exist``, that just defines a ``subj`` object of type ``thing``.
-There are more predefined verbs, the use of which we shall see when we explain the treatment of time in Terms.
+There are some more predefined verbs, the use of which we shall see when we explain the treatment of time in Terms.

 Facts